Division Director of School and Community Partnerships

 Allison Palmer, M.S., Associate Executive Director, joined New Settlement as the founding director of New Settlement’s College Access Center in July 2001.
 She holds an M.S. in social administration from Columbia University’s School of Social Work and a B.A. in history from Wesleyan University.
 She has over 20 years of experience in access to higher education and positive youth development, teen leadership training and adolescent counseling.
 As the director of New Settlement’s College Success Initiatives, Allison led the program design, development and implementation, including the one-to-one college-counseling program and the intensive four-year College Explorers Program; hired, trained and supervised full- and part-time staff; led outreach to the community and program partners; and represented New Settlement’s Center in citywide and statewide coalitions and national conferences.
 Allison also served as the Bronx delegate at the National Association for College Admission Counseling for three years, co-founded the Bronx Opportunity Network and the College Success Network, and currently sits on the Advisory Board of Mayor De Blasio’s Sector Advisory Council on Education, the Options Institute, Degrees NYC, and College Access Research and Action (CARA).

-Debbie Aviles, New Settlement’s Administrative Director, joined New Settlement in the Spring of 2010, bringing along over 25 years experience in office management, finance, and staff benefits.
-As the Administrative Director, she oversees operations, grants and contracts.
+Debbie Aviles, New Settlement’s Director of Operations, joined New Settlement in the Spring of 2010, bringing along over 25 years experience in office management, finance, and staff benefits.
 Debbie is a former long-time resident of the Bronx and is now residing in sunny Naples, Florida.

 Cindy Concepcion is the director of New Settlement’s College Access Center.
 She has been a leader in the nonprofit sector for over nine years.
 Cindy works to engage communities, organizations, and external partners in supporting youth and young adults in their post-secondary pathways.
 Prior to this position, she was the Coordinator, College Success Program and Educational Counselor for New Settlement’s Student Success Center providing advising and support for students, as they work towards a college degree.
 Cindy’s connection to the College Access Center is deeply rooted in her experience as a former participant.
 She is a graduate of Ithaca College with a B.A. in Sociology.
 In her spare time, Cindy volunteers through New York Cares, travels, and is active in arts initiatives that are focused on social change, diversity, and community.